Operation Night of Power: Tactical

+Israeli and Iranian sources sharply disagree about the efficacy and results of the strike, including factual details like the number of missiles launched.
+According to Israeli media, seven missiles were launched: three came down prematurely in Iraq, three landed in Syria but did not hit their targets, and one hit its intended target.
+According to Iran, six missiles were fired and all hit their targets.
+According to IHS Jane's, six missiles were launched: four failed to reach their targets and two hit empty fields in Mayadin.
+According to Foundation for Strategic Research, a French think tank, four of six missiles hit their targets.

 Israeli Defense Forces Chief of Staff Gadi Eisenkot stated that the missiles "operational achievement was much smaller" than what has been reported and Iran obtained "far from precise hits."
 Israeli media claimed that three of the seven missiles Iran launched came down in Iraq without even making it to Syria, and only one of the seven landed on its intended target, an Islamic State base in Syria's mostly IS-held Deir Ezzor province.
 Another of the seven landed hundreds of yards away, in the city of Mayadin.

 On June 24, Brigadier General, Amir Ali Hajizadeh, Commander of IRGC Aerospace Force responded to the claims by Israeli sources, reiterating that the missiles had all hit their targets, and what Israelis had witnessed falling into Iraq were the missiles trunks that were detached from the warheads as the missiles reached as close as 100 kilometers to the targets.

-A full Battle Damage Assessment (BDA) is essential to evaluate the effectiveness of the operation, and this typically depends on Imagery Intelligence (IMINT).
-So far, the only available evidence is a video, likely recorded by an Iranian drone, showing the strike area.
-The interpretation of this footage by Western and Israeli intelligence agencies will be key, although it remains unclear whether their findings will be made public.
-Israeli Defence Forces (IDF) Chief of Staff, Lieutenant General Gadi Eisenkot, has attempted to downplay the operation's impact, and it was less significant than Iranian reports claim.
-However, no alternative visual evidence has been presented by Saudi Arabia, Israel, or the US. to dispute the Iranian narrative.
+Israeli Defence Forces (IDF) Chief of Staff, Lieutenant General Gadi Eisenkot, has disputed the operation's impact, saying it was less significant than Iranian reports claim.

-Given the lack of counter-evidence, it is reasonable to conclude that the Iranian missiles successfully targeted and hit their intended ISIS positions in Deir ez-Zur.
-Preliminary drone footage shows that at least four of the missiles struck their targets with high accuracy.
-Without credible evidence to challenge the claim, the available information strongly supports the conclusion that the missile strike was precise and successful.

 In an interview with BBC Persian, Farzin Nadimi, an independent military expert, stated that judging by the videos and satellite images, it looks like two unknown targets were nearly hit.
 Babak Taghvaie, an Iranian author and defence researcher in the same news agency reported that two missiles landed in the target area, one hit open land 150 meters off the specified target (the headquarters of ISIL regional command, in the building that was previously a school called Al-reshad), and the other hit a building next to its target (a telecommunication building), overall, the attack had little accuracy.